coleifer/peewee/docs/peewee/api.rst

         :param str conflict_constraint: Name of constraint to use for conflict resolution.
 Currently only supported by Postgres.

-        Specify the parameters for an :py:class:`OnConflict` clause to use for conflict resolution.
+        Specify the parameters for an :class:`OnConflict` clause to use for conflict resolution.

         Examples: